-Black Rock City can be a hyperstimulating place.
-If you're feeling overwhelmed, trained counselors from the Zendo Project and the Sanctuary team of the Black Rock Rangers are there to take care of you.
+Black Rock City can be a hyper-stimulating place.
+If you're feeling overwhelmed, trained counselors from the Zendo Project and the Green Dot team of the Black Rock Rangers are there to take care of you.
 If it's a crisis, the Emergency Services Department's Crisis Intervention team is there, too.
-The Zendo facilities are entirely run by participants and are near 5:15 and Awe Street.
+The Zendo facilities are entirely run by participants and are located at Esplanade and 5:45, between Rangers and BMIR.